Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Introduction

+A common assumption in aforementioned studies is that given budget $\Gamma$, the experimenter can choose the values of $M$ and $N$.
+Hence, it is sensible to seek for estimation-error-minimizing $M$ (and $N$) as a function of $\Gamma$.
+However, the same assumption does not apply to when the $M$ outer scenarios are fixed.
+Another common feature of the reviewed studies is that an equal number of inner replications are spent at all outer scenarios;~\cite{broadie2011} and~\citet{giles2019} are exceptions, however, they study sequential experiment designs whereas we propose a single-stage experiment design.
+By single stage, we mean that no initial experiment is required to fit a metamodel as in other work.

-There are two experiment design decisions to make when one decides to pool inner simulation replications among different outer scenarios: 1) \textit{at which outer scenarios to run inner simulation and how many {replications to run}} and 2) \textit{how to pool these replications} when estimating the conditional mean at each outer scenario.
-We refer to the first question as the \emph{sampling decision} and the latter as the \emph{pooling decision}.
-The aforementioned pooled nested simulation designs address the latter, but not the former, by running equal numbers of replications at all outer scenarios.
-On the other hand, \cite{broadie2011} consider nonuniform allocation among outer scenarios in their sequential experiment design, but do not pool inner replications.
-For an ERM problem where a portfolio consists of $K$ assets, \cite{gordy2010} consider unequal allocation of inner replications across $K$ assets.
-However, across outer scenarios, they still allocate the same $N_k$ for the $k$th asset.
-Moreover, the replications made at different outer scenarios are not pooled, which clearly differs from our experiment design.
+We identify two key experiment design decisions for our pooling scheme: (1) \emph{At which outer scenarios to run inner simulation and how many replications to run?} (2) \emph{How to pool these replications} when estimating the conditional mean at each outer scenario?
+The former is referred to as the \emph{sampling decision} and the latter as the \emph{pooling decision}.